How far can we go with Amitsur's theorem?: Introduction

-We prove Theorem \ref{aggi} in Section $2$.
-Sections $3-9$ and $10-17$ are mathematically independent of each other and hence can be considered separately (in Sections $3$-$9$ we prove Theorem \ref{main} under the Assumption $1$, and in Sections $10-17$ we prove Assumption $1$ for algebras over some fields).
-An outline of the proof for Theorem \ref{main} now follows: \begin{itemize} \item Let $F$ be a field, and let $A'$ be a free algebra in generators $a,b,x$, and $\bar {A}$ be the ideal of $A'$ generated by $a$ and $b$.
-We introduce ideal $I'$ in $\bar {A}$ which is generated by entries of powers of some matrices $X_{1}, X_{2}, \ldots $.
-It is then shown that $\bar {A}/I'$ is Jacobson radical.
+An outline of the proof for Theorem \ref{main} now follows: \begin{itemize} \item Let $F$ be a field, and let $A'$ be a free algebra in generators $a,b,x$, and $A^{(*)}$ be the ideal of $A'$ generated by $a$ and $b$.
+We introduce ideal $I^{(*)}$ in $A^{(*)}$ which is generated by entries of powers of some matrices $X_{1}, X_{2}, \ldots $.
+It is then shown that $A^{(*)}/I^{(*)}$ is Jacobson radical.